Mindfulness and Conflict Transformation

 The subject explores Buddhist peace work and conflict transformation strategies for social well-being and peaceful co-existence.

-The students will explore several techniques and aspects of conflict transformation combined with mindfulness in practice.
+Students will explore several techniques and aspects of conflict transformation combined with mindfulness in practice.
 They are expected to devote two hours per day to the practice of mindfulness in the conflict transformation process and record and reflect on their experiences.

 - Develop a critical understanding of the concepts, beliefs and world-view underlying the principal Buddhist traditions as well as conflict transformation skills and methods